xssworm/interspire-bigcommerce/readme.txt

 * Initial launch

 == Upgrade Notice ==

+= 1.6 on 2013-03-14 =
+* Improved and fixed issues with the insert image ("Add Media") functionality
+	- Now properly paginates based on products with images, not number of products
+	- Speed is much improved
+	- Improved pagination style
+* Fixed rebuilding products and categories list (it now rebuilds properly)
+* Fixed issue where content would be clipped after inserted Bigcommerce category (caused by using `]` instead of `/]` in the shortcode)
+* Fixed issue with store validation not updating when settings were changed
+* Products without images now show "No Image Available" image instead of broken image link (see FAQ to use your own custom image)

 = 1.5.1 =
 * Fixed potential SSL warning caused by `sslverify`.
 Bigcommerce SSL is secure.